 Read the confirmation paperwork to see if there are additional filings.

 For example, in California, you need to file a Statement of Information afterward.

 In some states, you need to publish your information in a local newspaper.

 Read your confirmation paperwork to see when you need to renew.

 You’ll want to keep up with renewals to avoid late fees and cancellation.

-An Operating Agreement is a great idea when you have more than one owner or considering investors.
+An Operating Agreement is a great idea when you have multiple owners.

-It spells out the process for making decisions and how to resolve any issues in the company.
+It spells out the process for making decisions, makes sure that work + profits are split fairly, and resolves any issues in the company.